 Here’s a notion from the natural world: there’s safety in numbers.
 Birds do it.
 Bees do it.
 Even educated fleas do it.
 But why is mass behavior safer?
 Apparently because having many eyes allows for earlier threat recognition and herds offer dilution of danger to individuals within it.
 Even in humans, research has shown that having a posse around changes perceived threat.

 I really believe that this concept fueled a group of old college friends, now Dads, to schedule an en masse vasectomy visit with me during March Madness.
-It began with their calls from around the country and bookings for vasectomies on the same day, a particular Friday afternoon in March.
+We call it the Brosectomy and we do them all year round.
+In this case, it began with their calls from around the country and bookings for vasectomies on the same day, a particular Friday afternoon in March.
 In response to this group think behavior, I closed the practice to other traffic for that afternoon, and allowed them to take over the whole space on their big day, the day they got their wings clipped.
 Basketball was piped into the flat screen TV, and we had bags of frozen peas at the ready.

 One by one, they walked into the procedure room, and then walked back to join the others sprawled out and lounging in the reception area.
 Remarkably, as the afternoon progressed, the team support was palpable and characterized by hoots, hugs, fist pumps and high fives, until all the damage was done.
 It’s amazing how empathy can bring people together.
 And then they all hobbled out of the office, as if leaving the stands after a great ball game, and spent the weekend in a hotel.